-- 1. Introduce a firewall to stop data sharing between statutory agencies and Immigration Enforcement to enable victims to come forward to report abuse and seek help.
-This amendment will be introduced via the Domestic Abuse Commissioner (DAC). - 2.
-Extend the Domestic Violence Indefinite Leave to Remain (DVILR) and Destitution Domestic Violence Concession (DDVC) model for those on partner/spousal visas to all migrant victims of abuse regardless of their immigration status, to prevent https://publications.parliament.uk/pa/bills/cbill/58-03/0286/en/220286en.pdf them from being trapped in violent relationships due to no recourse to public funds (NRPF).

-3. Extend the current three-month provision to six months under the DDVC to give victims the 'breathing space' to resolve problems by seeking advice and recover from abuse, and to encourage more refuge providers to accept referrals and not turn victims away.
+- 2. New Clause 8 Extend the Domestic Violence Indefinite Leave to Remain (DVILR) and Destitution Domestic Violence Concession (DDVC) model for those on partner/spousal visas to all migrant victims of abuse regardless of their immigration status, to prevent them from being trapped in violent relationships due to no recourse to public funds (NRPF). - 3.
+Extend the current three-month provision to six months under the DDVC to give victims the 'breathing space' to resolve problems by seeking advice and recover from abuse, and to encourage more refuge providers to accept referrals and not turn victims away.